Agoric/agoric-sdk/README.md

 symlink to the subproject (e.g. `ERTP` depends upon `marshal`, so `node_modules/@endo/marshal` is a symlink to `packages/marshal`).

-Run `yarn workspaces info` to get a report on which subprojects (aka "workspaces") depend upon which others.
+Run `yarn workspaces list` to get a report on which subprojects (aka "workspaces") depend upon which others.
 The `mismatchedWorkspaceDependencies` section tells us when symlinks could not be used (generally because e.g.
 `ERTP` wants `marshal@0.1.0`, but `packages/marshal/package.json` says it's